-ICMM’s Mining Principles respond to evolving societal expectations of the mining and metals industry by strengthening our company member requirements.
+ICMM’s Mining Principles respond to evolving societal expectations of the mining and metals industry.

 Defining good practice environmental, social and governance requirements for the mining and metals industry.

 Defining additional commitments that members must implement alongside the Performance Expectations.

 Global Industry Standard on Tailings Management

 Establishing clear expectations for the safer management of tailings facilities.